M374LX/alexvsbus/docs/LevelFileFormat.md

 * For `banana-peel` and `overhead-sign`, the value was one more than it is now for the same Y position.
 For example, the Y position for a banana peel on the floor was 11, but it is now 10.

+* With `passageway`, a spring is now automatically added under the passageway exit and a separate `spring` is no longer used in this case.

+* `spring` used two values instead of one (`spring <x> <y>`), but only two different values were used for `<y>`: 10 (for the floor) and 14 (for a passageway bottom).
+As `spring` is no longer used for springs under a passageway exit, it is now used only for springs on the floor, which are always at the same Y position.
+Thus, a value for the Y position is no longer necessary.